abeige/snowflake-sql/README.md

 # snowflake-sql

-Replace the JSON files in the syntaxes folder of the VSCode Snowflake extension with the ones found here and add the contents of `settings.json`.
+Replace the JSON file in the syntaxes folder of the VSCode Snowflake extension with the ones found here.

-SQL syntax highlighting from [here](https://github.com/microsoft/vscode/blob/main/extensions/sql/syntaxes/sql.tmLanguage.json).

-With codetag highlighting form [here](https://github.com/okeeffdp/snowflake-vscode).
+With codetag highlighting from [here](https://github.com/okeeffdp/snowflake-vscode).